resotto/python3-docker-devenv/README.md

 When you logout of your registry, you can run [`docker logout`](https://docs.docker.com/engine/reference/commandline/logout/).

 ### 3. Tag image as appropriate Repository name
-If you passed through [Usage](#usage), did you remember build image from Dockerfile as follows?
+If you passed through [Usage](#usage), do you remember building an image from Dockerfile as follows?
 ```
 $ docker build -t ubuntu-python3:0.0.1 .
 ```

-Undoubtedly, you built image from Dockerfile but simultaneously, you also did tag image as `ubuntu-python3:0.0.1`.
-This tag has no `USERNAME`, so let's tag image as the name which includes your Docker ID:
+Undoubtedly, you built an image from Dockerfile, but simultaneously you also tagged the image as `ubuntu-python3:0.0.1`.
+This tag has no `USERNAME`, so let's tag image as the name including your Docker ID:
 ```
 $ docker build -t resotto/ubuntu-python3:0.0.1 .
 ```